-Figure 11-7: Mirror
+Figure 11-9: Mirror

-This motorhome is equipped with remote-controlled, exterior, rear-view mir-rors (Figure 11-7).
+This motorhome is equipped with remote-controlled, exterior, rearview mirrors (Figure 11-9).

-Always adjust the mirrors for maximum rear visibility prior to driving.
+Always adjust the mirrors for maximum rear visibility before driving.
 If another driver is to drive, be sure the mirrors are readjusted to accommodate the second driver.

-The mirrors are adjusted by using the multi-directional switch located on the dashboard.
-Select the mirror to be adjusted by pointing the arrow in the direction of that mirror.
+The mirrors are adjusted by using the multi-directional switch located on the dashboard (Figure 11-10).
+Select the mirror to be adjusted by pointing the arrow in the direc-tion of that mirror.